 Here is the translation of the full text of the theologians, reproduced from the November 15, 1939 issue of the Montreal weekly “La Semaine Religieuse” (The Religious Week):

-Report of the study commission on the Social Credit monetary system
+on the Social Credit monetary system

 Our readers will be interested to read the conclusions reached, after a serious study of the arguments presented from both sides, by the Commission charged by the Bishops of Quebec to examine, from the Catholic doctrine viewpoint, the Social Credit system, and especially to determine if it is tainted with the Socialism and Communism condemned by the Catholic Church.